In this guide, I will teach you how to clean your ceramic pans with vinegar.

 - Only work on cold pots with this product, and don’t heat it up once it’s in the pot.

-- Rinse your pot or pan very well.
+- Rinse your pan very well after cleaning with this method.

 In our guide Teflon vs Ceramic guide we determined that ceramic nonstick cookware is a safe alternative to Teflon.